Eoghan O'Connell: Bury

 O'Connell signed a three-year contract with English League One club Bury on 8 June 2017.
 He said about his move; "I have come to the stage in my career where I just want to play football all the time.
 The manager made it clear that he had a big interest in me and wanted me to come to the club."
 He added that he was happy with the move and he wanted to start playing.
 O'Connell was injured during the pre-season and was ruled out of play for up to ten weeks.
 In October he made his first-team debut in a 1–0 victory over Blackburn Rovers in the EFL Trophy.
 Wearing the number six shirt, he has become a first team regular in 2018–19 under manager Ryan Lowe.

 Rochdale

 On 4 July 2019, O'Connell signed a two-year contract with Rochdale.

 On 22 June 2021, O'Connell signed a new one-year contract.

 Charlton Athletic

 On 20 June 2022, O'Connell signed a three-year contract with Charlton Athletic on a free transfer following the expiration of his contract at Rochdale.

 Wrexham

 On 31 January 2023, O'Connell signed for Wrexham.
+He started Wrexham's 3-1 win over Boreham Wood on 22 April 2023, which secured the club's return to the English Football League after 15 years in the National League.
+On the 4 September 2025, it was announced he was leaving the club by mutual consent.